HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 train_batch_size = 4
 ```

 For data augmentation, we use random rotate, random crop, random flip, gamma correction and gaussian noise.
-The images cropped images are also normaized with mean and std.
+The cropped images are also normaized with mean and std.
 The details for data transforms are:

 ```bash
 train_transform = [Pad, RandomRotate, RandomCrop, RandomFlip, NormalizeWithMeanStd, GammaCorrection, GaussianNoise, LabelToProbability]